 How do you compost leaves in a garbage bag?

-Compost leaves in a garbage bag works just like regular compost pile, except instead of turning the pile every week, the leaves sit in a garbage bag.
+Composting leaves in a garbage bag works just like a regular compost pile, except instead of turning the pile every week, the leaves sit in a garbage bag.
 This will help to create the rich leaf mold that many gardeners desire.

 Are garbage bags biodegradable?